-The Project is in Census Tract 1053, and it is categorized as "Disadvantaged" using the most recent Justice40 methodology and it is also a Historically Disadvantaged Community and an Area of Persistent Poverty based on the USDOT Grant mapping application.

-Over 50 percent of Census Tract 1053's population is Hispanic or Latino, and the share of people who have asthma is in the 94th percentile.
+Census Tract 1053, which includes the majority of the Project, has been categorized as "Disadvantaged" using the most recent Justice40 methodology and as Historically Disadvantaged Community and an Area of Persistent Poverty based on the USDOT Grant mapping application.
+Over 50 percent of its population is Hispanic or Latino, and the share of people who have asthma is in the 94th percentile.
 The tract's assessment for "low life expectancy" is in the 98th percentile, according to Justice40 data from the Climate and Economic Justice Screening Tool.
-Residents of Tract 1053 are in the 87th percentile for diesel particulate matter exposure and 84th in PM2.5.
 The National Institutes of Health have determined that there is "consistent evidence that exposure to traffic-related air pollution...is associated with an increased risk of developing asthma."
-Reducing congestion at the Project location and encouraging mode shift to walking, biking, or transit as described above, may reduce residents' exposure to potentially dangerous air pollution.
+Reducing congestion at the Project location may reduce residents' exposure to potentially dangerous air pollution.
+Census Tract 1038 has approximately 1,300 residents is directly adjacent to Tract 1053 and does not qualify as "Disadvantaged" according to Justice40; however, residents in Tract 1053 are still in the 87th percentile for diesel particulate matter exposure and 84th in PM2.5.